West Virginia: Facts and Figures

-As energy demand increases worldwide, West Virginia’s abundant natural resources are being exported across the globe.
+As energy demand increases worldwide, West Virginia’s abundant natural resources are being exported across the globe, driving economic growth in the state.
 West Virginia exports are driving greater profits and new job opportunities every year.
-In fact, West Virginia’s exports generated $7.7 billion in 2022, and international trade supports nearly 174,000 West Virginia jobs each year.
+In fact, West Virginia's exports generated $6.7 billion annually, and international trade supports nearly 170,000 West Virginia jobs each year.

 Job Creation